Geonovum/T4R/respec/H3-findings-lab.md

 The lab situation starts with the basic, fundamental questions.
 Why do I want a LDT and to which guardrails and principles should the LDT adhere?

+### How do we make sure that the LDT system we envision is a fit for the organisation?

+Even though we start in a lab situation, we know already that the envisioned solution should fit into the broader context of the organisation and the ecosystem the organisation is operating in.
+So before we even start exploring we should get an overview of the prerequisites and requirements from the organisation.

+__Best practices__

+A good way to make sure the technical system is fit for purpose is to work from use cases.
+What is a manageable, concrete challenge the organisation is facing and how could a LDT provide a solution for it?

+__Lessons learned__

+While in 'brainstorming mode' it is very likely the envisioned solution is ever growing in scope.
+This seems great in theory, in practice an increasing scope can also grow a project to such a scope that it becomes unmanageable.
+Keep trying to find the balance between a valuable solution for the organisation while keeping it small enough to stay concrete and manageable.

+### How do we create insights that are interpretable and well balanced?

+Make sure ethics and fair data practices are adopted within the systems.
+All too often an ethics framework is implemented like a 'paper excercise'.
+Understand challenges from an Ethics and FAIR viewpoint and implement them in technical systems can really add value.
+For example you could implement a workflow for an Ethics review.

+__Best practices__

+- Documentation and clear definitions are key.
+Design systems in such a way that provenance is available and results are transparant.
+Be wary of 'black box' solutions where you do not have a clue how results are calculated.

+### How can we create results in the short term, while staying relevant towards the future?

+Local, as well as regional government organisations have to deal with a lot of interconnected challenges.
+All too often a solution proposed for a particular challenge keeps increasing in scope until the proposed solution is too big to address, leading to 'apathy'.
+Be aware of this pattern and make sure to manage expectations.
+Work towards a bigger goal but do try to keep increments small and relevant.

+__Best practices__

+- Work with the best that is available today (affordable, reliable, scalable & resilient).
+    A business scope of a project is not the only scope to manage, from a technical point of view it is also tempting to wait for the next new feature or implement promising, but not proven technology too early.
+Be aware of this challenge and manage this risk explicitly.

+__Lessons learned__

+- Pay attention to agile development practices, deliverables should add value.
+But also take 'technical debt' into account.
+Be aware that system components need maintenance as well and reserve development time for a solid foundation.

 ### How do we avoid lock-ins?